zephyrproject-rtos/zephyr/doc/kernel/timing/clocks.rst

 * The 64-bit **system clock** is a counter that tracks the number of **ticks** that have elapsed since the kernel was initialized.
-The duration of a tick is is configurable, and typically ranges from 1 millisecond to 100 milliseconds.
+The duration of a tick is configurable, and typically ranges from 1 millisecond to 100 milliseconds.

 The kernel also provides a number of variables that can be used